gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 ![New about page](05-about-page.png)

-Just by putting a React component in the `src/pages/about.js` file, you now have a page accessible at `/about`.
+By putting a React component in the `src/pages/about.js` file, you now have a page accessible at `/about`.

 ### ✋ Using sub-components